pretix/pretix-docs/docs/guides/pretixscan/android.md

    Then, select a check-in list and tap the :btn:OK: button again.

  - **Event series:** Select one of the dates from that event series.
+   It does not matter which date you select.
+   Only the event series itself, the check-in list, and the check-in rules are relevant.
    Tap the :btn:OK: button, select the check-in list, and tap the :btn:OK: button again.

  - **Multiple events or series:** This requires expert mode.